simonvanvliet/Pair_Approximation_Community_Dynamics/README.md

 2. InteractionRange_2Dvs3D_ProcessModel.m
 3. InteractionRange_2Dvs3D_PlotModel.m

-The remaining code ("SteadyState_3D_*.m") implements the 3D boundary-value problem that is used to find steady-state growth in 3D grid of cells
+The remaining code ("SteadyState_3D_*.m") implements the 3D boundary-value problem that is used to find steady-state growth in 3D grid of cells.
+This code is called by the functions above, and no direct user interaction is required.